AngangGuo/blog/content/posts/2020/Notes - Excel.md

 * Now select visible cells option.
 * Now press CTRL + C
 * Then go to target sheet and press CTRL + V to paste.

+### How to remove duplicated rows?
+You can remove duplicate cell values or rows according to your selection.
+1. Select the range of cells that has duplicate values you want to remove.
+2. Click `Data` > `Remove Duplicates`, and then Under Columns, check or uncheck the columns where you want to remove the duplicates.

+Note: the duplicate is for the rows you selected, it may contain one or more columns.

+### How to highlight duplicate values?
+1. Select the cells you want to check for duplicates.
+2. Click `Home` > `Conditional Formatting` > `Highlight Cells Rules` > `Duplicate Values`.
+3. In the box next to values with, pick the formatting you want to apply to the duplicate values, and then click OK.

+Note: This can only highlight individual duplicated cells, not duplicate rows.